612-306-9558

 Parking and Access

 1. Parking Requirements: ADUs typically require additional parking spaces beyond those required for the primary residence.
 Mesa County has specific regulations regarding the number and location of parking spaces required for ADUs.
+In 2025, the city of Grand Junction removed the one parking space requirement for ADUs in Grand Junction.

 2. Access and Utilities: ADUs must have adequate access to utilities (water, sewer, electricity) and meet health and safety standards for habitable structures.
 Habitable means a heat source, cooking source, and bathroom.